espressif/esp-idf/docs/en/api-guides/esp-ble-mesh/ble-mesh-faq.rst

 2. Node Development
 -------------------

-2.1 What kind of models are included by nodes?
+2.1 What Kind of Models Are Included by Nodes?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     - In ESP-BLE-MESH, nodes are all composed of a series of models with each model implements some functions of the node.